BKaoukine/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This folder contains different project on Pointers, arrays and string manipulations. it's the third part of this concept.
+This folder contains different project on Recursion manipulations.